Wilderness & Survival Skills

 By giving campers individual and group responsibilities in all aspects of farm work, campers see first-hand the value of hard work and cooperation.
 At the same time, campers increase their knowledge of food systems and build a higher level of organic growing skills to take home with them.
 They experience the benefits of their labor by tasting the freshly prepared food they help prepare.

-When we harvest food and send it to the camp’s dining hall for others to enjoy or sell produce at the Black Mountain Farmer’s Market, campers see how we are connected to our broader community.
-And when we use the profits from the market sales to make a microloan on Kiva to a farmer in Indonesia or Peru, they see our connection to the broader world.
+When we harvest food and send it to the camp’s dining hall for others to enjoy or donate produce to Bounty & Soul food bank, campers see how we are connected to our broader community.

 About the Homesteading Instructor